s12f/tlads/sequencer/readme.md

 # Sequencer

-This is a distributed sequence generator by the assumption that all servers have a bounded clock skew.
+This is a distributed sequence generator implement by the assumption that all servers have a bounded clock skew.

+Files:
++ [Sequencer.tla](./Sequencer.tla): the specification of the Sequencer
++ [MCSequencer.tla](./MCSequencer.tla): Model Checking for Sequencer

 Features:
 + Linearizability